 Rainfall observations

 Rainfall observations from the SYNOP network transmitted by the Global Telecommunication System (GTS) were used in this study to better represent Ecuador’s rainfall climatology and provide a better context for both the estimated rainfall totals associated with flash flood events and the objective verification results.
 In the ECMWF’s internal database, only 12-hourly rainfall observations with accumulation periods ending at 00 and 12 UTC, between the 1st of January 2010 and the 31st of December 2020, are available for Ecuador.
 Figure 4a shows their spatial distribution, while Figure 4b shows their temporal distribution.
 Not all days have observations.
 “El Oriente” has only one observation in a given day, while most of the days in “La Costa” and “La Sierra” have 4 to 8 observations in a given day, with peaks of 10 observations in “La Costa” and 14 in “La Sierra”.
 Figure 4c shows the average rainfall over the entire study period for each accumulation period.
 The sinusoidal pattern in all three regions confirms what was reported in Section 2 regarding the diurnal cycle of marked rainfall in Ecuador.
 From the available observations, “La Costa” is the region with the most marked rainfall diurnal cycle with peak at night-time (i.e., accumulation period ending at 12 UTC) of ~3.5 mm/12h and throughs at daytime (i.e., accumulation period ending at 00 UTC) of ~1 mm/12h, and an average rainfall overall of ~2.2 mm/12h.
 “La Sierra” shows instead a very small diurnal cycle with an amplitude of just ~0.1 mm/12h between night-time and daytime rain, and an average of 1.6 mm/12h.
 It also appears that the times at which peaks and troughs occur are inverted to those in “La Costa”.
 Although the spatial coverage of the rainfall observations in “El Oriente” is very poor, it is possible to observe that the average rainfall in the rain forest is substantially bigger than in the other two regions (i.e., ~4.8 mm/12h) and that the amplitude of the rainfall’s diurnal cycle is ~1 mm/12h.
-Figure 4d shows the distribution of the rainfall totals on a given day, for each accumulation period.
+Figure 4d shows the distribution of the rainfall totals on a given day for each accumulation period.
 More than 50% of the observations were less than 1 mm.
 “La Costa” is the region that has more frequent observations above 100 mm/12h in the accumulation period ending at 12 UTC, which corresponds to the local night-time.
 During daytime rain (i.e., accumulation period ending at 00 UTC) in “La Costa”, and in both accumulation periods in “La Sierra” is rare to observe any rainfall >=100 mm/12h.
 However, it is possible to observe two extreme rainfall observations in the accumulation period ending at 00 UTC in “La Sierra” of up to ~260 and 400 mm/12h.

 Rainfall forecasts: ECMWF ENS and ecPoint